 A limited amount of funding is available through the Staff Development Office for job-related training and professional development activities for classified staff.
 Funds are distributed during the fiscal year on a first-come, first-served basis.
 In general, funding is not available for activities that are more than $500.
 However, Staff Development funds may be combined with other department or institutional funds to cover training, conferences or other professional development activities approved by the classified staff member's supervisor or manager.

 - Download and complete a Request for Classified Staff Development Funds Form detailing the activity, the job-related benefit and the amount of money requested.
 (Note, funding is generally not available through the Staff Development Office for more than $500.)

 - Submit form to your supervisor or manager for approval to attend the activity.

-- Form will be submitted to the Director of Planning, Research and Institutional Effectiveness for approval of staff development funds.
+- Form will be submitted to the [Office of Human Resources] for approval of staff development funds.

-- If funding is available, the form will be approved by the Director of PRIE and returned to the classified staff member along with a memo that will explain how to access funds or be reimbursed for approved expenses.
+- If funding is available, the form will be approved by [the Office of Human Resources] and returned to the classified staff member along with a memo that will explain how to access funds or be reimbursed for approved expenses.

 Professional Development Conferences

 @One Technology Training and Resources for California Community College Faculty and Staff